Perceptual Adversarial Networks for Image-to-Image Transformation: Background

 \subsection{Image-to-image transformation with feed-forward CNNs}

-Deep learning methods have received lots of attention in recent years.
-We witnessed that a variety of feed-forward CNNs have been proposed for image-to-image transformation tasks.
-These feed-forward CNNs can be easily trained using the back-propagation algorithm~\cite{rumelhart1988learning}, and the transformed images can be generated by simply forward passing the input image through the well-trained CNNs in the test stage.
+Recent years have witnessed a variety of feed-forward CNNs developed for image-to-image transformation tasks.
+These feed-forward CNNs can be easily trained using the back-propagation algorithm~\cite{rumelhart1988learning}, and the transformed images are generated by forwardly passing the input image through the well-trained CNNs in the test stage.

-Individual per-pixel loss or per-pixel loss accompanied with other losses are employed in a number of image-to-image transformations.
+Individual pixel-wise loss or pixel-wise loss accompanied with other losses are employed in a number of image-to-image transformations.
 Image super-resolution tasks estimate a high-resolution image from its low-resolution counterpart~\cite{dong2016image, johnson2016perceptual, ledig2016photo}.
-Image de-raining (or de-snowing) methods attempt to remove the rain (or snow) strikes in the pictures, which caused by the uncontrollable weather conditions~\cite{fu2016clearing, eigen2013restoring, yang2016joint, zhang2017image}.
-Given a damaged image, image inpainting aims to re-fill the missing part of the input image~\cite{pathak2016context, li2017generative}.
-Image semantic segmentation methods produce dense scene labels based on a single input image~\cite{farabet2013learning, noh2015learning, long2015fully, eigen2015predicting}.
-Given an input image of an object, some feed-forward CNNs were trained to synthesize the image of the same object under a new viewpoint~\cite{yang2015weakly,tatarchenko2016multi}.
-More, image-to-image transformation tasks based on feed-forward CNNs, include, but not limited to, image colorization~\cite{cheng2015deep}, depth estimations~\cite{eigen2014depth,eigen2015predicting}, \etc.
+Image de-raining (or de-snowing) methods attempt to remove the rain (or snow) strikes in the pictures brought by the uncontrollable weather conditions~\cite{eigen2013restoring,fu2017clearing,zhang2017image}.
+Given a damaged image, image inpainting aims to recover the missing part of the input image~\cite{pathak2016context,ruzic2015context,qin2014novel}.
+Image semantic segmentation methods produce dense scene labels based on a single input image~\cite{farabet2013learning, noh2015learning, eigen2015predicting}.
+Given an input object image, some feed-forward CNNs were trained to synthesize the image of the same object from a different viewpoint~\cite{yang2015weakly,wang2017tag}.
+More image-to-image transformation tasks based on feed-forward CNNs, include, but not limited to, image colorization~\cite{cheng2015deep}, depth estimations~\cite{eigen2014depth,eigen2015predicting}, \etc.